pneumacoin/pneumacoin.github.io/pneuma/PNEUMA Whitepaper-05.26.25.md

 ### Purpose Clarification

 - **Not solely a financial Investment Vehicle:**
   - PNEUMA is not designed to generate personal profit or accumulate wealth
   - Its value lies in its role as a ministry support mechanism, not a speculative asset

 - **Not meant for Speculative Trading:**
   - The project discourages short-term trading behavior
   - PNEUMA is structured to promote stability and long-term engagement tied to mission outcomes

 - **No Financial Guarantees:**
   - There is no promise of return, increase in value, or financial benefit from holding or using PNEUMA

 ### Intended Use

 - **Spiritual:**
   - Created to enable and be driven by gospel-spreading giving and financial discipleship

 - **Communal:**
   - Designed for mutual support and relationship within the Body of Christ

 - **Social:**
   - Intended to improve access to opportunity, resources, and mission tools in underserved areas

 PNEUMA exists to support Kingdom goals, not financial speculation.
-It is a tool for giving, not gaining except Gods will done on earth as it is in heaven.
+It is a tool for giving, not gaining except God's will done on earth as it is in heaven.